 What are the consequences of not paying child support?

 When a judge has ordered child support, custody or alimony, both parties must comply with the requirements listed in the order.
 To bring disobedience to the court’s attention, the opposing party will have to file a petition for contempt with the Family Division and Civil Departments of the Maryland court.

 There are other consequences possible in child support and family law cases around the country including liens, warrants, license suspension, or freezing bank accounts.
 In this post, we’ll explore contempt of court in particular as it pertains to Maryland child support cases.

 What is the punishment for contempt of court?

 There are two different types of contempt, civil and criminal.
-In a Maryland divorce or custody case, contempt would be considered civil.
+In a Maryland divorce or custody case, contempt of court for not paying child support would be considered civil.
 The judge has the power to order the party that doesn’t comply with the order to pay fines or even go to jail.
-Sometimes in civil contempt cases the judge may even order compensation to be paid by to the other party.
-The person in question can prevent these punishments by complying with the original order.
+Sometimes in civil contempt cases the judge may even order monetary compensation to be paid by to the other party.
+The person in question could prevent these punishments by complying with the original order.

 Filing the petition doesn’t always mean the other party will have to comply; it simply means that the judge will consider it.
 Non-compliance must be proven by the petitioner before the individual can be found in contempt.
 A Maryland family lawyer is helpful in handling these situations.

 For more information about Maryland child support laws and how they affect you, contact a Child Support lawyer at Hecht & Associates located in Rockville, MD at 301-587-2099 to set up a consultation appointment.